web-infra-dev/rspack-ecosystem-benchmark/README.md

 #### Case

-The benchmark case is the rspack project in `cases` folder.
-It must contain `rspack.config.js` and `hmr.js`, the first one is the default config for rspack, the next one is used to tell benchmark how to change file when hmr.
+The benchmark case is the Rspack project in `cases` folder.
+It must contain `rspack.config.js` and `hmr.js`, the first one is the default config for Rspack, the next one is used to tell benchmark how to change file when hmr.

 - `10000` is a project with 10000 modules
 - `threejs` is a copy of three js

 #### Addon

-The addon is used to change rspack configuration and benchmark parameters.
+The addon is used to change Rspack configuration and benchmark parameters.
 All addons are registered in `lib/addons`.

 - `development-mode` is used to set the development mode
 - `production-mode` is used to set the production mode